 - Hashtags included in each kind of post

-- Personality and tone (They are a whole other story we’ll be getting into in a few weeks)
+- Personality and tone (They are a whole other story we talk about here.)

 There is one more route to bring a sense of aesthetics to Instagram.
 You can organize your content by type.
 Say you are a makeup artist.
 Then the next nine posts can be all about cosmetics for eyes or just one product.